 Here’s How (and Why) to Use Face Serum

-A serum’s active ingredients can bring antioxidants to the skin, restore cell growth, or help decrease pore size.
+First, think of a serum like a treatment; it’s your go-to product to improve the overall look of your complexion.
+The elixir’s active ingredient can bring antioxidants to the skin, restore cell growth, or help decrease pore size.
 But the one thing a serum doesn’t do, typically, is moisturize the skin.

-“Moisturizers have a base that allows them to stay on the surface to moisturize the outer portion of the skin, but a serum has a lipid-soluble base that allows the active ingredient to actually penetrate into the epidermis,” Lawrence Samuels, MD, chief of dermatology at St. Luke’s Hospital and founder of the Rx Systems PF skin-care line, tells POPSUGAR.
+“Moisturizers have a base that allows them to stay on the surface to moisturize the outer portion of the skin, but a serum has a lipid-soluble base that allows the active ingredient to actually penetrate into the epidermis,” said Lawrence Samuels, MD, chief of dermatology at St. Luke’s Hospital and founder of the Rx Systems PF skin-care line.

 Also, it’s important to use face serums primarily at night, because UV rays and oxygen can cause them to oxidize – another reason to make sure you always keep a tight lid on your products.